gabrielmacey/Spotify_songs/README.md

-# Spotify_songs
+# Spotify_songs;

 ##What are we doing?

-We are taking information from Spotify and showcasing it on a web browser.
+We are taking information from Spotify and showcasing it on a web browser.;

 By allowing the user to adjust the parameters of each bar graph, we are allowing the user to visual information about some of their favorite artists that we have chosen.